Former UM player Kellen Winslow II arrested on multiple sex-crime charges

-(WSVN) - A former University of Miami football player may be facing life in prison.
+(WSVN) - A former University of Miami football player may be facing serious jail time.

 Kellen Winslow II was arrested at his home in the San Diego suburb of Encinitas, Thursday, after he was accused of breaking into a mobile home and attacking a woman.